 Expat Info Desk currently has city guides available for living in Toronto and living in Vancouver.
 These exhaustive relocation guides contain everything you need to know about living in these Canadian cities and will assist you to:

 - relocate efficiently and effectively with minimum stress.

-Unlike a book, the guides are regularly reviewed and updated in order to ensure that the information is accurate and reliable and because it is written by real expats who live and work in Canada, you can be assured that you are accessing the information that you need as written by people who really are in the know.
+Unlike a book, the guides are regularly reviewed and updated to ensure that the information is accurate and reliable.
+Because it is written by real expats who live and work in Canada, you can be assured that you are accessing the information you need as written by people who really are in the know.